 I am obsessed with the new swing arm wall lamps we installed next to the bed.
 I have always wanted some of these.

 You are so loved.
-I love this sign, the size of it, the saying….it all.
+I love this large farmhouse wall art, the size of it, the saying….it all.
 This is definitely a great example you could add to your farmhouse wall decor ideas.

 The whole room got a board and batten treatment.
 I was tempted to do shiplap, but I wanted to change things up.
 I love the board and batten and managed to add a little bit of shiplap here and there, just for a fun accent.